MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/device-mode/testing-other-browsers.md

 Microsoft Edge \(EdgeHTML\) Virtual Machines \(VMs\) enable you to access different versions of EdgeHTML and IE on your computer via VirtualBox \(or VMWare\).
 Choose a [virtual machine on the download page][MicrosoftDeveloperEdgeVms].

 ## Cloud-based emulators and simulators

 If you are not able to use the emulators and do not have access to real devices, then cloud-based emulators are the next best thing.
 A big advantage of cloud-based emulators over real devices and local emulators is that you are able to automate unit tests for your site across different platforms.

+These are examples of cloud-based emulator products.
+Microsoft doesn't endorse specific products from other companies.
+This is only a small sampling and is not a comprehensive catalog of products.
+The following descriptions are from the products' information sites and are shown here as examples of features or capabilities to consider.

-*   [BrowserStack (commercial)][BrowserStack] is the easiest to use for manual testing.
-You select an operating system, select your browser version and device type, select a URL to browse, and it spins up a hosted virtual machine with which you may interact.
+*   [BrowserStack][BrowserStack] is easy to use for manual testing.
+You select an operating system, select your browser version and device type, select a URL to browse, and it spins up a hosted virtual machine that you can interact with.
 You are able to also run multiple emulators in the same screen, enabling you to test the look and feel of your app across multiple devices at the same time.

+*   [Device Anywhere][AppExperience] does not use emulators, but real devices which you are able to control remotely.
+This is useful when you need to reproduce a problem on a specific device and an issue might not appear in some reports.

-*   [LambdaTest (commercial)][LambdaTest] helps you perform manual cross-browser testing on a combination of 2000+ browsers and operating systems.
+*   [LambdaTest][LambdaTest] helps you perform manual cross-browser testing on a combination of various browsers and operating systems.
 Users can record videos of complex bugs and share them through integration such as Microsoft Teams, Slack, and more.
 Users can speed-up their testing by running tests in parallel.

-*   [SauceLabs (commercial)][SauceLabs] enables you to run unit tests inside of an emulator, which may be really useful for scripting a flow through your site and watching the video recording of this afterwards on various devices.
+*   [SauceLabs][SauceLabs] enables you to run unit tests inside of an emulator, which can be really useful for scripting a flow through your site and watching the video recording of this afterwards on various devices.
 You are also able to do manual testing with your site.

-*   [Device Anywhere (commercial)][AppExperience] does not use emulators but real devices which you are able to control remotely.
-This is very useful in the event where you need to reproduce a problem on a specific device and may not display the bug using any of the options in the previous guides.
+*   [TestingBot][TestingBot] helps you to do both manual testing and automated testing on various browser and operating system combinations.
+Test both your websites and mobile apps on TestingBot's emulators and physical devices.

 ## Getting in touch with the Microsoft Edge DevTools team